akapulko20/Tiny-Compass-Watch/README.md

   **Displaying North Direction**

-  You can either press or press and hold *Show North* button whenever you want to find out North direction.
+  You can either press and release (for single short flash of one or two LEDs) or press and hold (for continuous short flashes of one or two LEDs) the *Show North* button whenever you want to find out North direction.
 24 directions using 12 LEDs.
 Short flashes single LED or LEDs pair.

 ![Circuit of the Tiny Compass Watch](figures/north_show_example.png)
 <p align="center">Examples of how the Tiny Compass Watch displays North direction